Last updated on May 12th, 2022 at 04:41 pmJump to Recipe

 This Spicy Garlic Shrimp recipe is so easy to make, flavorful and delicious, that it will become a staple in your house!
-With only few ingredients like, butter, garlic, red pepper flakes, basil and a fresh squeeze of lemon juice, this dish can be ready in under 20 minutes.
+With only a few ingredients like butter, garlic, red pepper flakes, basil and a fresh squeeze of lemon juice, this dish can be ready in under 20 minutes.

 Easy shrimp recipes are traditional in our house, they make the quickest and most delicious dinners.
 I also love Bacon Wrapped Shrimp, Instant Pot Shrimp Boil and PF Chang’s Crispy Honey Shrimp Copycat, because they all take less than 30 minutes to make and are very tasty!

 Spicy Garlic Shrimp

 Spicy Garlic Shrimp has long been one of my favorite dinner dishes to make for a few reasons.
 First, it is very easy and timely.
 Second, it is very delicious full of flavors, and third its a cheaper alternative compared to what you pay at a restaurant.

 The shrimp are plump and soak all the lemon garlicky goodness, the chili peppers add such a nice hot kick, while the basil and parsley balance everything with their freshness and beautiful vibrant green color.

 To make it even more delicious, I use a French Baguette for dipping and soaking all that juicy and flavorful garlicky sauce.
 It’s just PERFECT!

 What kind of wine pairs well with Spicy Garlic Shrimp?

 White wine usually pairs well when cooking shrimp or any other seafood dish.
 Sauvignon Blanc or Chardonnay would be ideal wines to use for shrimp.
 This is your go-to category.
 If possible, choose a wine that has a moderate alcohol content, preferably between 10 and 13 percent, and generous acidity.